 - Exposure to excessive amounts of iodide: Cold and sinus medicines, the heart medicine amiodarone, or certain contrast dyes given before some X-rays may expose you to too much iodine.You may be at greater risk for developing hypothyroidism if you have had thyroid problems in the past.

 Untreated for long periods of time, hypothyroidism can bring on a myxedema coma, a rare but potentially fatal condition that requires immediate hormone treatment.

 Hypothyroidism poses a special danger to newborns and infants.
-A lack of thyroid hormones in the system at an early age can lead to the development of cretinism (mental retardation) and dwarfism (stunted growth).
+A lack of thyroid hormones in the system at an early age can lead to the development of cretinism (intellectual disability) and dwarfism (stunted growth).
 Most infants now have their thyroid levels checked routinely soon after birth.
 If they are hypothyroid, treatment begins immediately.
 In infants, as in adults, hypothyroidism can be due to these causes:

 - A pituitary disorder